EAL-IT-Technology/RaspberryFun/hardware/motordriver/index.md

 The motor will turn in one direction, when the RPi signal is e.g. HIGH on pin 2 while pin 7 is LOW.
 The motor turns in the opporsite direction when pin state is reversed.
 Note that the enable pin has to be HIGH in order to drive the motors.

 ## Veroboard
 Cut a piece of veroboard.
 Size is not that important, but make sure theres ok space on the board.
 The veroboard on the right picture below has approx 22x19 holes.
 Initially, six copper circuits has to be cut below the motor driver chip as outlined on the left picture below.
+Use a drill or a sharp knife to cut the copper circuits.
 The two pins in the middle of the "chip" can be left uncutted, as those pins and the copper circuits works as a heat-sink and commond ground (-) for the chip.

 | The used veroboard | The back of the veroboard |
 |:------------------:|:-------------------------:|